GenomicsAotearoa/RNA-seq-workshop/README.md

   * __LUNCH BREAK__

   * Differential Gene Expression analysis
-# Mik to add some stuff
+# Mik to add some cool stuff

   * __DISCUSSION AND FOLLOW-UP__